Red Sox hammer Cole, rout Yanks 9-2 for another 3-game sweep

 Hernández jumped on Cole’s first pitch of the game — a 96 mph fastball — and drove it just over the top of the Green Monster for his seventh home run of the season.
 It marked the first time Cole had allowed a homer on his first pitch of a game.

-Alex Verdugo then doubled and J.D.
-Martinez drew a walk.
+Alex Verdugo then doubled and Martinez drew a walk.
 Xander Bogaerts flied out, but three pitches later Devers got ahold of Cole’s 100 mph four-seam fastball and crushed a drive 450 feet into the right-field seats for his 19th home run of the season.

+“That crooked number was hard for us obviously to overcome,” Yankees manager Aaron Boone said.

 Never before in Cole’s nine major league seasons had he surrendered multiple homers in the first inning.